 The filing lets Ormet “sell the company in a controlled process,” Tanchuk said.
 “We will come out of this process stronger and better positioned for the future.”

 Private investment funds managed by Wayzata Investment Partners LLC agreed to provide $30 million in debtor-in- possession financing, with Wells Fargo & Co.
-(WFC) providing a $60 million loan, Ormet said.
+(WFC:US) providing a $60 million loan, Ormet said.
 Wayzata agreed to buy Ormet’s assets and will submit an opening bid in a stalking horse process in bankruptcy court, Ormet said.

 Ormet has the capacity to produce 270,000 tons of aluminum a year, it said in an October filing.
 About 82 percent of its output for 2013 through March 2015 is tied to sales agreements with commodity trader customers including Glencore International Plc (GLEN), Ormet said in the filing.